Light-Wizzard/The-Stone-Crystal-Wizard/README.md

 The Stone Crystal Wizard is a technology that uses Crystals

-This project is about building a Crystal Computer that can record sensor data, the name came from a dream I had, and finding a name for that dream led me here, where I will talk about my concept of a Crystal Computer, the Wizard is what guides you from one interaction to the next.
+This project is about building a Crystal Computer that can record sensor data, the name came from a dream I had, and finding a name for that dream led me here, where I will talk about my concept of a Crystal Computer, the Wizard is what guides you from one interaction to the next, it can be a series of switches you move right or left, or up or down.

 In my dream, I found a Stone online and bought it, my wife was not too happy about the purchase, but I soon cracked it open, and found an ancient tablet in it, inside the tablet was a Crystal Computer, it recorded data about temperature, humidity, air pressure, earthquakes, magnetic strength, magnetic direction, and magnetic polarity, all things, you want to record to determine when the Earth will reverse its Polarity.